Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/mitigation.md

 Notably, the mitigations below have been planned *without* taking the healer 120s into consideration, so they can be used wherever needed for comfort.

-That being said, in a WHM + SGE party, the SGE may need to save *Holos* for *Final Chorus*.
-If so, then they can only use *Holos* at *Strength of the Ward*.

 <table>
   <tr>
     <td>